Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta Environment and Parks (AEP) regulates all non-agricultural composting facilities.
+Alberta Environment and Protected Areas regulates all non-agricultural composting facilities.
 Agricultural composting facilities are those that are on-farm that compost only livestock manures.
-These facilities are regulated through Alberta Agriculture and Forestry or the Natural Resources Conservation Board.
+These facilities are regulated through the Alberta government or the Natural Resources Conservation Board.

-Class I facilities may accept any type of organics waste that is not hazardous waste.
-This may include source separated organics (from curbside collection), food waste, biosolids, and agri-food processing waste.
+Class I Compost facilities may accept organics waste that is not hazardous waste.
+This may include source separated organics, food waste, biosolids and agri-food processing waste.

-Class II facilities accept only manure or vegetative matter (leaf and yard waste, brush, and wood waste).
+Class II Compost facilities accept only manure or vegetative matter.
+Vegetative matter includes leaf and yard waste, brush and wood waste.
 Majority of composting facilities in Alberta are Class II facilities.

 Composting facilities may qualify for offset credits in Alberta’s carbon offset credit system.
 Composting facilities that are diverting organic feedstock from landfills can use the "Quantification Protocol for Aerobic Composting" to determine avoided methane emissions from landfills.
 The opportunity for generating carbon offsets with this protocol arises from aerobically composting organic feedstock that would otherwise anaerobically decompose in landfills and produce methane emissions.

 While many municipalities are leading the way in diverting organics from landfills for use in composting, some jurisdictions are facing challenges in marketing the resulting compost.
 As greenspace managers, municipal governments are in a position to address these challenges by applying compost on their own lands.